 During the next couple of days we will focus on trying to find the specialities of this great area focusing our effort for both birds and mammals.
 This region is often windy and so the more time we have to try for Golden Nightjars, the better!
 Other target birds will include African Dunn’s Lark, Sudan Golden Sparrow, Cricket Warbler, Black-crowned Sparrowlark and Pharaoh Eagle Owl.
 During the nights we will spotlight along the road and other areas where we have a good chance of finding Sand Cat, Ruppell’s Fox, Lesser Egyptian Jerboa, Lesser Egyptian Gerbil, Desert Hedgehog and both Horned and Sand Vipers.
 Overnight near Aousserd

-We transfer the short distance to Dakhla airport for our return flight back to the UK where the tour concludes.
+After an early breakfast, we will transfer the short distance to Dakhla airport for our return flight back to the UK where the tour concludes.

 *Please note this itinerary may change slightly (to increase our chances of key species) dependent on the most recent information fro our local guides*